-I really outdid myself with this one..
-A cozy pasta bake that is also super nutritious due to the tofu ricotta?
+I really outdid myself with this one.
+A cozy pasta bake that is also super nutritious?
 Yes please!
+If you’re not normal a tofu lover, I am confident this Tofu Ricotta Stuffed Shells recipe will change your mind.

 Tofu is the MVP of this recipe for a few reasons:

-- It is a COMPLETE protein, meaning it has the same amino acid profile as the animal based counterparts.
+- It is a complete protein, meaning it has the same amino acid profile as the animal based counterparts.
+This means it provides your body with all the ingredients it needs to create protein.

 - It is a great source of the essential minerals calcium and iron.